DisYaBoiRalph/UsaApp/ONBOARDING.md

-# OffChat - P2P Setup Guide
+# UsaApp - P2P Setup Guide

 ## Overview

-OffChat now includes a comprehensive onboarding screen that appears on first launch.
+UsaApp now includes a comprehensive onboarding screen that appears on first launch.
 This screen:

 1. Welcomes users to the app
 2. Explains why each permission is needed